artoruotsala/tradingview-alerts-futures-bot/README.md

 }
 ```

-Close long or short trade (size 50% with limit order = price) and also close all open orders in that current symbol (stop loss + take profits)
+Close 50% of long or short trade (with limit order = price).
-{{close}} is a placeholder used in Tradingview alerts getting the close price from the Tradingview stragegy
+{{close}} is a placeholder used in Tradingview alerts for getting the close price from the Tradingview stragegy

 ```